If Kissing or Sex Leaves You Tingly, Is It Love or Allergies? Intimate Allergic Reactions Can Be Treated, Allergists Say

 Source Newsroom: American College of Allergy, Asthma and Immunology (ACAAI)

-Newswise — Even brushing your teeth or waiting hours after eating may not prevent some partners of people with food and medicine allergies from triggering an allergic reaction through a kiss, according to allergists at the annual scientific meeting of the American College of Allergy, Asthma and Immunology (ACAAI) in Phoenix, Nov.11-16.
+Newswise — Even brushing your teeth or waiting hours after eating may not prevent some partners of people with food and medicine allergies from triggering an allergic reaction through a kiss, according to allergists.

 So what are lovebirds to do?
 Allergists recommend that the non-allergic partner brush his or her teeth, rinse his or her mouth and avoid the offending food for 16 to 24 hours before smooching with a person who is highly allergic to that food.
 But even these steps may not help in some cases.

-In his presentation, Dr. Bahna discussed a 30-year-old male doctor with a peanut allergy who has had recurrent anaphylaxis, a life-threatening allergic reaction.
+Dr. Bahna referred to a case of a 30-year-old male with a peanut allergy who has had recurrent anaphylaxis, a life-threatening allergic reaction.
 This patient developed lip swelling and itching in his mouth when his girlfriend kissed him.
 She had eaten peanuts two hours earlier, brushed her teeth, rinsed her mouth and chewed gum prior to seeing him.

 When things turn more intimate, allergies can be disruptive as well.
 Allergists have seen cases of people experiencing allergies to chemicals in spermicides, lubricants, latex or even a partner’s semen.
 Some people develop hives or wheezing from the natural chemicals released by their body by the emotional excitement or physical exertion during sexual interaction.

-For people allergic to their partner’s semen, Dr. Bahna suggests the use of condoms or desensitization (immunotherapy) by an allergist.
+For people allergic to their partner’s semen, Dr. Bahna suggests the use of condoms or desensitization (immunotherapy, allergy shots) by an allergist.
 Preventative antihistamines may be helpful in mild cases.

 "There may be more who are suffering from this than we know because people may be embarrassed to bring it up," said Dr. Bahna.
 "But allergists can help determine what's causing the allergy and find the right treatment.
 No one has to suffer."